 How do I finance my purchase?

 Exactly as you would if you were buying any other home.
 You’ll need a cash deposit and a mortgage.
 There are a range of mortgage products available and so it best to speak with a mortgage broker.

-If you’re a first-time buyer and want to understand the mortgage process better, start with our guide: How Long Does It Take To Get A Mortgage?
+If you’re a first-time buyer and want to understand the mortgage process better, start with our guide: How long does the mortgage application process take?

 It is easy to buy a larger share?

 Increasing your share is fairly straight forward.
 You’ll need to have the property independently valued.
 Using this figure, the freeholder can calculate what your share is currently worth and present several options.

 It’s then up to you to move forward with the best option for you.
 If you do decided to go ahead, you’ll need to be able to finance the increase and it may be worth remortgaging onto a new deal which cover your existing debt and the new loan.

 There are a few basic eligibility requirements you need to met before you can purchase a shared property ownership home, including: